 Those new to slots may not quite have a grasp on how much money (also known as coin-in) is required and how the differing payouts work.
 Here’s a look at a few terms that are a key part in this aspect of playing a slot machine:

 These are the various lines that will payout on the slot reels.
 Early slot machines only paid out when certain symbols lined up perfectly across a single line on the front of the machine.
-Modern machines however can have numerous paylines with more visible symbols than in early machines.
+Video slot machines however can have numerous paylines with more visible symbols than in early machines.
 These can go horizontal or diagonal on the front of the reels with some machines even paying out vertical lines.

 Some payout lines even can even run seemingly randomly, depending on the visible symbols.
 In most modern machines, the number of lines that will pay off for a player depending on the amount of credits (money or coin-in) wagered on a particular spin.
 The more wagered, the more paylines that can pay off for a player.